mariajpalma/GG-NC/README.md

  -r \<param12\>:  Set random seed.

- -L            :  Use the Leiden algorithm instead of Louvain.
+ -L            :  This parameter is optional: use the Leiden algorithm instead of the Louvain algorithm.